eshaghjahangiri/gdp_lifeexpectancy/README.md

-# gdp_lifeexpectancy

-This is a data science project about GDP and life expectancy from WHO
+# Life Expectancy and GDP Analysis

+Portfolio Project

+This project explores the relationship between life expectancy and GDP across different countries using data from the World Health Organization (WHO).
+The analysis is conducted using Python in a Jupyter Notebook.